switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 | bubble_sort()         [sec] | 8.05   | 8.24   | 8.23   | 7.89   | 4.69   | 1.72          |
 | estimate_pi()         [sec] | 17.1   | 17.9   | 18.1   | 17.4   | 14.3   | 1.21          |

-We can see that in most cases, as we upgrade Python version, our examples run faster.
+We can see that in most cases, our examples run faster as we upgrade the Python version.
 And Python 3.11 gives us the best improvements.
-Upgrading your Python version now makes even more sense than before if you're looking for some speed improvements.
+Upgrading your Python version now makes even more sense than before if you're looking for speed improvements.

-But for some examples we see degradation of performance.
-The 0.97 for `test_sort()` and 0.91 for `test_set()` differences are so small that I assume it's the small randomness of the benchmarks results.
+But for some examples, we see a degradation of performance.
+The 0.97 for `test_sort()` and 0.91 for `test_set()` differences are so small that I assume it's the small randomness of the benchmark results.
 But the `test_forgiveness3()` with around 20% decrease in performance in Python 3.11 looked interesting.
-I checked the release notes for Python 3.11 to find what might be causing this and I found nothing.
-So I decided to compared how Python handles exceptions for the most common example - division by zero:
+I checked the release notes for Python 3.11 to find what might be causing this and found nothing.
+So I decided to compare how Python handles exceptions for the most common example - division by zero:

 ```python
 # division.py